remynaps/amanda/README.md

 <b>OS X</b>

-Ensure you have XCode installed, and its command-line tools.
-Also make sure that `gcc-4.8` is installed (`brew install gcc48`).
-The standard GCC compiler will be used, without Apple's standard LLVM back-end.
+Ensure you have XCode installed, and its command-line tools. `gcc` will now use the GCC parser with the LLVM back-end.
 Once this is set up, a simple `make` will do.

 After compiling, the `amanda.sh` file will dynamically import `libamanda.so` and run `amanda`.
 This is useful for testing.
 Installing `amanda` into